nsx31/java-notes/OOPS.md

 ## 01  Java class :
-- using java class we can define our own data types.
+- Using java class we can define our own data types.
-- classes are used to create object.
+- Classes are used to create object.
-- a class contains properties and methods which are also known as class members.
+- A class contains properties and methods which are also known as class members.

 ## 02 Class syntax, properties & methods :
 ```java